Skip to content

 5. Iteration: Steps 2-4 repeat for multiple epochs

-The data config option specifies a tuning protocol that defines the parameter search space, the optimization objectives, and the constraints. livn ships with systems.data.EI.Spontaneous as the default protocol for EXC-INH systems, but you can implement your own.
+The target config option specifies a tuning target that defines the parameter search space, the optimization objectives, and the constraints. livn ships with systems.targets.EI.Spontaneous as the default target for EXC-INH systems, but you can implement your own to tune against custom data or dynamics.

-A tuning protocol is a class that subclasses TuneProtocol and defines three things:
+A tuning target is a class that subclasses TuningTargets and defines three things:

 1. Search space - which parameters to optimize and their bounds